gachezra/event/README.md

 <h1>Hosting</h1>

 I'll be self hosting it myself, hopefully soon.
+Just need to learn about Security.